whiteGloom/Crocoducks/README.md

 ## Installation

-The mod does not require any additional libraries except forge This version supports Minecraft 1.20.* Versions
+The mod does not require any additional libraries except Forge This version supports Minecraft 1.20.* Versions